huderlem/porymap/docsrc/manual/scripting-capabilities.rst

    Commits any uncommitted changes to the map's edit/undo history.
 Useful when delaying commits using ``commitChanges = false`` in certain map editing functions.

+Map Header Editing Functions
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+The following functions are related to reading/writing the map's header properties.

+.. js:function:: map.getSong()

+   Gets the name of the background song for the currently-opened map.

+   :returns string: the name of the song

+.. js:function:: map.setSong(song)

+   Sets the name of the background song for the currently-opened map.
+The song name must be one of the names in the "Song" dropdown menu on the Header tab.

+   :param string song: the name of the song

+.. js:function:: map.getLocation()

+   Gets the name of the region map location for the currently-opened map.

+   :returns string: the name of the location

+.. js:function:: map.setLocation(location)

+   Sets the name of the region map location for the currently-opened map.
+The location name must be one of the names in the "Location" dropdown menu on the Header tab.

+   :param string location: the name of the location

+.. js:function:: map.getRequiresFlash()

+   Gets whether flash would be required in-game for the currently-opened map.

+   :returns boolean: whether flash is required

+.. js:function:: map.setRequiresFlash(require)

+   Sets whether flash would be required in-game for the currently-opened map.

+   :param boolean require: whether flash should be required

+.. js:function:: map.getWeather()

+   Gets the name of the weather for the currently-opened map.

+   :returns string: the name of the weather

+.. js:function:: map.setWeather(weather)

+   Sets the name of the weather for the currently-opened map.
+The weather name must be one of the names in the "Weather" dropdown menu on the Header tab.

+   :param string weather: the name of the weather

+.. js:function:: map.getType()

+   Gets the name of the map type for the currently-opened map.

+   :returns string: the name of the map type

+.. js:function:: map.setType(type)

+   Sets the name of the map type for the currently-opened map.
+The map type name must be one of the names in the "Type" dropdown menu on the Header tab.

+   :param string type: the name of the map type

+.. js:function:: map.getBattleScene()

+   Gets the name of the battle scene for the currently-opened map.

+   :returns string: the name of the battle scene

+.. js:function:: map.setBattleScene(battleScene)

+   Sets the name of the battle scene for the currently-opened map.
+The battle scene name must be one of the names in the "Battle scene" dropdown menu on the Header tab.

+   :param string battleScene: the name of the battle scene

+.. js:function:: map.getShowLocationName()

+   Gets whether the location name will appear in-game for the currently-opened map.

+   :returns boolean: whether the location name will be shown

+.. js:function:: map.setShowLocationName(show)

+   Sets whether the location name should appear in-game for the currently-opened map.

+   :param boolean show: whether the location name should be shown

+.. js:function:: map.getAllowRunning()

+   Gets whether running is allowed in-game for the currently-opened map.

+   :returns boolean: whether running is allowed

+.. js:function:: map.setAllowRunning(allow)

+   Sets whether running should be allowed in-game for the currently-opened map.

+   :param boolean allow: whether running should be allowed

+.. js:function:: map.getAllowBiking()

+   Gets whether biking is allowed in-game for the currently-opened map.

+   :returns boolean: whether biking is allowed

+.. js:function:: map.setAllowBiking(allow)

+   Sets whether biking should be allowed in-game for the currently-opened map.

+   :param boolean allow: whether biking should be allowed

+.. js:function:: map.getAllowEscaping()

+   Gets whether escaping (using Escape Rope or Dig) is allowed in-game for the currently-opened map.

+   :returns boolean: whether escaping is allowed

+.. js:function:: map.setAllowEscaping(allow)

+   Sets whether escaping (using Escape Rope or Dig) should be allowed in-game for the currently-opened map.

+   :param boolean allow: whether escaping should be allowed

+.. js:function:: map.getFloorNumber()

+   Gets the floor number for the currently-opened map.

+   :returns number: the floor number

+.. js:function:: map.setFloorNumber(floorNumber)

+   Sets the floor number for the currently-opened map.
+Floor numbers can be any number between -128 and 127 inclusive.

+   :param number floorNumber: the floor number

 Map Overlay Functions
 ^^^^^^^^^^^^^^^^^^^^^